-Following the strong showing of equity markets against a backdrop of deteriorating economic momentum in developed and some emerging markets, the decision was taken to top slice some of our overseas equity ETF holdings.
-The proceeds have been left in cash, although after period end some of it has been invested in six month US Treasury Bills as we remain concerned that the sterling is overvalued against the US dollar.
+Following the strong showing of equity markets against a backdrop of deteriorating economic momentum in developed and some emerging markets, the decision was taken to top slice some of our overseas equity Exchange Traded Funds ('ETFs') holdings.
+The proceeds have been left in cash, although after period end some of it has been invested in six month US Treasury Bills as we remain concerned that sterling is overvalued against the US dollar.